codeonwort/pathosengine/README.md

   * Scene capture (rendering from separate views other than the main view)
   * Runtime shader recompilation
   * Actor system (component-based development)
-  * Material shader assembly system
+  * Material shader assembly system (generate material shaders from templates so that they can run in frame rendering pipeline)
   * RenderDoc integration
   * Console variables and console window